MOscity/sensor-data-sync/README.md

 Column name with the time units.
 Use None to use first column.
 If provided, use exact name of the time/index column.

-- append_text : ''
-Not yet implemented feature.

-- quotechar : '"'
-Character used for quotations in the datafile.

 - plotkey : ''
 Column for preview plot.
 Use '' or None to use last column.